IFTTT/kashmir/README.md

 ### Collections
 Arrays of Kashmir objects work the same way as any other Kashmir representations.
-Kashmir will augment `Array` with `#represent` that will basically represent every item in the array.
+Kashmir will augment `Array` with `#represent` that will represent every item in the array.

 ```ruby
 class Ingredient < OpenStruct